hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 You can find these functions in `SecuredFunctions` utility class.
 Any lambda we provide in the distribution which accesses a restricted data-structure should implement this interface.
+Permissions returned from this function should not be a field of an object which serialized and sent to the server.
+Instead, it should be hardcoded so that it cannot be manipulated using reflections.

 ### Internal Jet Data Structures